louiyo/twohundredbpm/Project_2/ReadMe.md

 ### U-net:
-We implemented state of the art neural network architecture (proposed by Ronneberger et al.) used for semantic image segmentations, in order to predict segment roads and perform classificaiton on each pixel as background or road.
+We implemented state of the art neural network architecture (proposed by Ronneberger et al.) used for semantic image segmentations, in order to segment roads and perform classification on each pixel as background or road.

 ### Fractal net:
-the fractal model is constructed by sequence of blocks, containing each a convolution and joining layers, between which a pooling operation is done.
-In our case, this model consists of 4 blocks with 3 convolutional layers each in sequence.
-It begins with 16 filters in the first layer, a number multiplied by 2 from blocks to blocks.
-This model return the probability of a patch to be either 1 or 0.

-The interesting fact of fractal net over any other construction resides in its ability to transition from shallow to deep during training.
-Therefore, it allows for a rather quick answer when in "shallow mode" and a more precise answer when in "deep mode".
-Furthermore, it has proven to be really effective even without data augmentation, which is very costly computationally.
-All these facts lead us to think about fractal net as an appropriate model for our project.
-Although, it is originally designed for image classification tasks, we have made an adaptation using patched images.
+An other model available is the fractal model (proposed by Gustav Larsson et al.).
+It is originally designed for image classification, but with some modifications, we managed to use it in the context of image segmentation.
+It is arranged in a sequence of blocks, containing each convolutional and joining layers.
+A pooling operation is performed between each.

 ### How to run: